FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
+* Kills are shown for top 5 units only
 * You can edit the layout .html file.
 Changing its style through CSS or other formatting with javascript.
 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.